Coastal Carolina University Scholarships (2026–2027) | Merit, Honors & Hidden Gems

 So where are the extras?

-At CCU, the “extras” mostly come through state lottery scholarships, ROTC programs, departmental awards, and Honors College opportunities.
-You’ll find those in the Hidden Gems and Honors sections of this page.
+At CCU, the “extras” mostly come through state lottery scholarships, ROTC programs, departmental scholarships, and Honors College opportunities, all of which have separate applications or processes as described in those sections of this guide.

 Worth applying anywhere else?

-Yes—outside scholarships (national or local) can stack with CCU aid up to the total cost of attendance.
-Don’t overlook community foundations, employer programs, or national lists like Coca-Cola or Equitable Excellence.
+Absolutely—outside scholarships (national or local) can stack with CCU aid up to your cost of attendance.
+Explore opportunities with local foundations, employer programs, and national lists like Coca-Cola or Equitable Excellence, as these funds can make college more affordable.

 💎 Hidden Gem Scholarships